etalab/geozones/README.rst

 - Global postprocessor
 - Postprocessor dependencies
 - Audit trail
-- Better and lightweight DBPedia retrieval (using http://dbpedia.org/sparql)
 - Distribute GeoZone as a standalone python executable
-- Allow to execute a single postprocessor
 - Some quality check tools

 Fields